SEB-Core/mongoose-recipes/README.md

 }
 ```

-Following what we learned in the Session Auth lesson, we'll follow these steps:
+Following what you learned in the Session Auth lesson, you'll follow these steps:
 1. Destroy the session object
 2. Redirect the user to another page

-We'll use the `session` object's built in `.destroy()` method:
+You'll use the `session` object's built in `.destroy()` method:

 ```js
 req.session.destroy()
 ```

-Then, send the user back to the home page (which we'll build in EJS later):
+Then, send the user back to the home page (which you'll build in EJS later):

 ```js
 res.redirect('/')